madhavcsa/Low-Rank-Tensor-Completion/README.md

 -----------

 - All files are written by the authors except
-    - certain initial mex files by Nicolas Boumal <nicolasboumal@gmail.com> and <michael.steinlechner@epfl.ch>.
+    - certain initial mex files were obtained from the works of Nicolas Boumal <nicolasboumal@gmail.com> and <michael.steinlechner@epfl.ch>.

 - Manopt is downloaded from http://manopt.org.